Skip to main content

 Examination leave

-4.26 Examination leave is available for attendance at examinations conducted during working hours, for courses of study undertaken either by face-to-face classes or by correspondence.
+4.28 Examination leave is available for attendance at examinations conducted during working hours, for courses of study undertaken either by face-to-face classes or by online/distance.
 The period granted is to include time actually involved in the examination and reasonable travel time.

-4.27 Examination leave is not available where an examination is conducted within the normal class timetable during the session, and study time has been granted to the candidate.
+4.29 Examination leave is not available where an examination is conducted within the normal class timetable during the session, and study time has been granted to the staff member.

 Attendance at graduation ceremony

-4.28 Personal leave of up to half a day is available, subject to university convenience, to a staff member who has completed a tertiary course of study, to attend the graduation ceremony.
-(Refer Community leave (Staff Connect))
+4.30 Personal leave of up to half a day is available, subject to university discretion, to attend a graduation ceremony.

 Withdrawal from a course/subject